telefonicaid/fiware-cygnus/doc/cygnus-ngsi/installation_and_administration_guide/install_with_docker.md

     * CYGNUS_MYSQL_BATCH_SIZE: number of notifications to be included within a processing batch.
     * CYGNUS_MYSQL_BATCH_TIMEOUT: timeout for batch accumulation in seconds.
     * CYGNUS_MYSQL_BATCH_TTL: number of retries upon persistence error.
+    * CYGNUS_MYSQL_OPTIONS: the jdbc optional parameters string which concatinates to jdbc url.

 * Mongo and STH:
     * Mongo only works for building historical context data in Mongo.